• Skip to primary navigation

 If you tried this recipe and enjoyed it, I'd love if you gave it a 5 star rating.
 This tells me what you like and want to see more of.
 Thank you!

-Try one of these side dishes for dinner soon!
+Try one of these side dishes with dinner soon!

 • roasted zucchini, yellow squash, red onions, herbs on white platter.